-CERTIFICATE OF COMPLETION FIRE SCIENCE TECHNOLOGY: LEVEL II The Certificate of Completion Fire Science Technology: Level II prepares the student to meet the minimum requirements to compete for some paid fire fighting positions.
-PROGRAM STUDENT LEARNING OUTCOMES Upon successful completion of this program the student will be able to:
+CERTIFICATE OF COMPLETION FIRE SCIENCE TECHNOLOGY LEVEL II

+The Certificate of Completion Fire Science Technology Level II prepares the student to meet the minimum requirements to compete for some paid fire fighting positions.

+Upon successful completion of this program the student will be able to:

 - Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - Demonstrate decision-making skills during simulated emergency scenarios. - Understand the need to further develop professional fire fighting/EMS skills.

-GRADUATION REQUIREMENTS Students must complete a minimum of 50 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Students must complete a minimum of 49 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Fifteen (15) credits must be completed at Southwestern before the Certificate of Completion Fire Science Technology: Level II is awarded.
+One course must be completed at Southwestern before the Certificate of Completion Fire Science Technology Level II is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).